 We did an overnight cruise of one of the mid-range cruise boats and thoroughly enjoyed our peaceful and relaxing time taking in the breathtaking scenery.
 We highly recommend visiting this part of Vietnam.
 You can read more about Halong Bay cruises for a guide to choosing which one is right for you.

-We have stayed in many types of accommodation and our expectations are often exceeded, not only for the level of comfort offered but also by the warm and friendly hospitality of the hotel staff that often go that extra mile to ensure your stay in memorable.
-During our stay in Ho Chi Minh city we stayed at one of the premier hotels in District 1 which was located within the heart of Ho Chi Minh City’s tourist attractions.
-For a detailed review of what to expect with this style of accommodation see our hotel review of the Grand Hotel Saigon.
+During our Vietnam travel we have stayed in many types of accommodation and our expectations are often exceeded, not only for the level of comfort offered but also by the warm and friendly hospitality of the hotel staff that often go that extra mile to ensure your stay is memorable.